rfindler/modern-macros-talk/README.md

 Keynote given at [PADL 2023](https://popl23.sigplan.org/home/PADL-2023); see also the [recording on youtube](https://youtu.be/YMUCpx6vhZM).

+Discussion is welcomed at [[PADL’23] Modern Macros](https://racket.discourse.group/t/padl23-modern-macros/1805) on the Racket Discussions forum.

 ## Citations from the beginning of the talk:

 - Eugene Kohlbecker, Daniel P. Friedman, Matthias Felleisen, and Bruce Duba.
 1986. *Hygienic macro expansion.* In Proceedings of the 1986 ACM conference on LISP and functional programming (LFP '86).
 Association for Computing Machinery, New York, NY, USA, 151–161.* [https://doi.org/10.1145/319838.319859](https://doi.org/10.1145/319838.319859)